pe1995/TSO.jl/README.md

 ### Binning

-The binning procedure consists of 2 steps, that can be seen in the examples folders.
+The binning procedure consists of 2 steps, that can be seen in the `examples/binning_opacities` folder.
 First, the formation height of the different wavelength need to be computed.
 For this, a 1D model is needed, which should be read into the generic `Model1D` type.
 Afterwards, the actual binning can take place, where different binning schemes can be picked.